tanerozel/js-102/BIBLIOGRAPHY.md

 If I’ve forgotten to give citation or attribution to a particular resource, [just let shoot me an email](mailto:me@volkan.io) and I’ll fix it right away.

+Also feel free to suggest additional resources and reference links by [sending me an email]((mailto:me@volkan.io).

+Cheers,

+Volkan.

 ---

 Here are some other reference links, that might be handy by the way: